wung-satalo/wung-satalo/ABOUTME.md

 - 😄 Pronouns: Mr 💁🏻
 - ⚡ I graduated from the Faculty of Science 🎓
 - 💻 majoring in Information Technology 🧑🏼‍💻
-- 👀 I’m interested in Web Developer and AI
+- 👀 I’m interested in WebApp Developer and SoftwareTester
-- ✨ I am between jobs
+- ✨ Looking for work.
 - 📞 Tel : TH(+66) 0907840257
 - 📧 Email : Wongaiyara.Suriya@gmail.com